-Each Union Special Needle has both type and size number.
+Each needle has both a type and size number.
 The type number denotes the kind of shank, point, length, groove, finish and other details.
-The size number, stamped on the needle shank, denotes largest diameter of blade, measured in thousandths of an inch, midway between shank and eye.
+The size number, stamped on the needle shank, denotes largest diameter of blade, measured midway between shank and eye.
 Collectively, type and size number represent the complete symbol which is given on the label of all needles packaged and sold by Union Special.

 Class 39500 machines use a curved blade needle.
-The standard recommended needle for the machine covered in this catalog is Type 154 GAS.
+The standard recommended needle for the machines covered in this catalog is Type 154 GAS.
 Below is the description and sizes available of the recommended needle.